KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Events by mykle1](https://github.com/mykle1/MMM-Events)

+0. This module is outdated: Deprecated.
+Eventful API discontinued.
+This module needs updated.
 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Events.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.